YinJC/uk-tex-faq/FAQ-bibprefixsort.md

----
-layout: page
-title: BibTeX sorting and name prefixes
+# BibTeX sorting and name prefixes
----

 BibTeX recognises a bewildering array of name prefixes (mostly those deriving from European language names); it ignores the prefixes